 - Evaluate the behavior of the pet in the company of other puppies, in contact with a person.
 Animals with pronounced leadership qualities look larger than their counterparts.
 If such a puppy is taken in your arms, then he will either calmly wait until he is lowered to the floor, or protest.

 Correct behavior is calmness, benevolence, cheerfulness.

 HOW TO DETERMINE THE PERSONALITY OF AN ADULT DOG

 Cynologists do not recommend taking an adult dog into the house due to the fact that in case of poor upbringing, nothing can be fixed.
 However, such situations are very common.

 What should be done so that communication with a pet does not develop into a confrontation between two opposite characters?
 As with puppies, look at how the dog behaves in different situations.
 If, when meeting with a stranger, she shows interest, but remains calm while waiting for the command, we can talk about good upbringing.
-On a walk, such a pet does not try to pull out the leash, does not stand on its hind legs, does not react to other animals and people, and executes commands.
-Any other reaction should be alarming, because at the age of 2-3 years, dogs – regardless of breed and temperament – must be fully socialized and behave appropriately.
+On a walk, such a pet does not try to pull out the leash.
+He does not stand on its hind legs, does not react to other animals and people, and executes commands.
+Any other reaction should be alarming.
+Because, at the age of 2-3 years, dogs – regardless of breed and temperament – must be fully socialized and behave appropriately.

-If we are talking about an animal from a group of dangerous breeds, then the slightest signs of aggression and disobedience should be perceived as a potential threat to life.
-Most likely, the reason for selling the pet was that the first owner could not learn to control his dog and decided to get rid of the problem in the simplest way.
+If we are talking about an animal from a group of dangerous breeds, then the slightest signs of aggression and disobedience should perceive as a potential threat to life.
+Most likely, the reason for selling the pet was that the first owner could not learn to control his dog.
+And then he decided to get rid of the problem in the simplest way.

 FACTORS THAT NEGATIVELY AFFECT THE CHARACTER OF THE DOG